How I stopped judging myself (the inner critic behind self-development)

 Likewise, if your inner critic is judging you that you’re not perfect, that is because you’re not seeing perfection in your own Self.
 If your inner critic is judging you because you’re slow, that is because you’re not giving yourself the permission to slow down.
 All the self-judgments of the mind point to the lack of love, compassion, and care we refuse to give to ourselves.

-To some people this realization (that you have the power to fill up your own needs and therefore silence the inner critic) can be quite daunting and even triggering– especially if you grew up with patterns of neediness and clinginess.
+To some people this realization (that you have the power to fill up your own needs and therefore silence the inner critic) can be quite daunting and even triggering– especially if you grew up with parents who didn’t fill up your needs in ways you wanted.
 I used to be one myself so I totally understand!

 The last piece that I want to touch on here is that, most of the time, the inner critic simply just wants you to hide— in order to avoid being hurt/ rejected by others.
 However, the consequence is that, like a wound that is unexposed to air, the existential pain grows worse from being hidden.